 Asking the correct questions to a deck contractor helps you reduce your hunt and select a contractor whose style matches the outcome you expect.
 Because hiring porch and deck builders can be challenging, having a clue of where to look for one benefits you.

 But, during an interview, what are some questions you should ask?
-Fairfield County Deck Builders created this list to help.
+Ludlow Deck Builders created this list to help.
 When evaluating potential decking contractors, remember these considerations in mind:

 Are you licensed and covered by insurance?

 If the answer is not a resounding “yes,” end your dialogue here.
 A prospective general contractor should be able to provide proof of insurance and company license upon inquiry.
 Reluctance, hesitancy, or avoidance are all huge warning flags.

 Does a warranty cover your work?